Steinheilig/DeepRL_Udacity/policy_based/Report.md

 - update how many epochs = 20 , UPDATE_MANY_EPOCHS  (only for 3rd approach)

 ## Learning Algorithm - PPO
-I use the Proximal Policy Optimization ([PPO](https://www.geeksforgeeks.org/a-brief-introduction-to-proximal-policy-optimization/) in continous action space to try to solve the assignment.<br>
+I use the Proximal Policy Optimization ([PPO](https://www.geeksforgeeks.org/a-brief-introduction-to-proximal-policy-optimization/) in continous action space to try to solve the assignment.
+PPO was [recently used](https://www.nature.com/articles/s41586-021-04357-7) to train a reinforcment agent to outracing champion Gran Turismo drivers in Sony's PlayStation game Gran Turismo.<br>

-**Until HERE:...**
+**ADD PPO explaination**

+The Code is based on the the Udacity exercise code to solve the Atari-pong game using the pixels of two succeeding frames as an input with PPO.<br>
+The following adjustments are made:<br>
+- interface and adapt to the new environment (state_dim = 33, action_dim = 4, etc..)
+- preprosessing of state values (scaling)
+- changed network design (see above)
+- add initialization of the network weights (uniform in [-1/sqrt(L),1/sqrt(L)] where L is the number of input units, final layer weights in [-3e-3, 3e-3]
+- changed actions to be floats values in clipped_surrogate function: actions = torch.tensor(actions, dtype=torch.float, device=device)   # changed to float
+- revised states_to_prob function (not dealing with pixel arrays anymore)
+- use gradient clipping to prevent gradient explosion: torch.nn.utils.clip_grad_norm(policy.parameters(), 1)  in gradient ascent step

+All learning hyperparameters are comparable or only slightly adjusted (highlighted by bold face) compared to the solution provided during the course, i.e. <br>
+**ADD HYPERPARAMETERS*

 ## Different Implementations
 Five different approaches are tested and compared:
 1. DDPG - single agents / every step update <br> [DDPG_Single_Train_EveryStep.ipynb](DDPG_Single_Train_EveryStep.ipynb)